Hstamp/Java-Programs/README.md

 ### Jelly Tower Game
-An opportunity to practice OOP practices, including inheritance and polymorphism.
+An opportunity to practice OOP principles, including inheritance and polymorphism.

 ### Popular Names
 A program which used two .txt files, one of 1000 girls and 1000 boys names, and matched user inputs to the data available in those files.